Cleaning Tips, Guides & Resources

 Protect Yourself with Maidforyou’s Reliable End of Lease Cleaning

 Having been in the industry for several years, we’ve heard firsthand accounts of people who have been scammed by cleaning companies in the past.
 The hidden costs, no-shows, and false bond back guarantees; we are well aware of them all.
 That’s exactly why Maidforyou was built on a foundation of integrity and trust.
-Our goal has always been to genuinely help clients by providing an end of lease cleaning service that meets their expectations and the cleaning standards outlined in their lease agreement.
+Our goal has always been to genuinely help clients by providing an end of lease cleaning service that meets their expectations and the cleaning standards outlined in their lease agreement, especially if you live in some of Sydney's end of lease cleaning hotspots.

 We understand that complete transparency is key to building trust with our customers, and so you can always expect upfront pricing (no hidden fees or surprise charges), and a foolproof bond back guarantee.
 This means you’ll receive a final quote before your booking is confirmed, and if you’re not completely satisfied with the service, we will come back within 72 hours to re-clean any problem areas (free of cost).